Junior-Devs/2020-Junior-Devs-Project/wiki/platform_details.md

 ### 4. Learning Modules
 - Go to previous or next slide
-- Add a pomodoro timer (with time selector for focus time and break time e.g. 25 minutes focus countdown, 5 minute break countdown)
+NICE TO HAVE FEATURE - Add a pomodoro timer (with time selector for focus time and break time e.g. 25 minutes focus countdown, 5 minute break countdown)
 - Confirm if user wants to leave without completing the module, then progress and scrore will be lost
 #### a.
 Content